Skip to main content

 Severe Tooth Decay

-After a root canal procedure, the treated tooth can become more brittle over time.
-A crown is frequently recommended to provide long-term protection.
+Following root canal treatment, a tooth can become more brittle over time.
+Placing a crown promptly helps to prevent fracture and supports long-term tooth preservation.

 Decayed tooth before white filling treatment by Dr Kamran at Emergency Dentist London